shtse8/NexusTools/memory-bank/projectbrief.md

 - **Relative Pathing:** All filesystem operations must be strictly relative to the project root directory.
 Absolute paths should be disallowed, and path traversal attempts must be prevented.
-- **Core Essential Tools:** Implement an efficient set of tools for common agent
+- **Core Essential Tools:** Implement an efficient and expanding set of tools for common AI agent tasks, aiming for an "all-in-one" foundational toolkit.
-  tasks:
+  Initial focus remains on filesystem tools, with planned expansion:
   - `list_files`: List files/directories within a specified directory
     (potentially simplified options compared to a full `glob` wrapper).
   - `stat_items`: Get detailed status information for multiple specified paths.